Abstract expressionism: Art critics of the post–World War II era

 Strangely, the person thought to have had most to do with the promotion of this style was a New York Trotskyist: Clement Greenberg.
 As long-time art critic for the Partisan Review and The Nation, he became an early and literate proponent of abstract expressionism.
 The well-heeled artist Robert Motherwell joined Greenberg in promoting a style that fit the political climate and the intellectual rebelliousness of the era.

 Greenberg proclaimed abstract expressionism and Pollock in particular as the epitome of aesthetic value.
 He supported Pollock's work on formalistic grounds as simply the best painting of its day and the culmination of an art tradition going back via Cubism and Cézanne to Monet, in which painting became ever-'purer' and more concentrated in what was 'essential' to it, the making of marks on a flat surface.

 Pollock's work has always polarised critics.
 Rosenberg spoke of the transformation of painting into an existential drama in Pollock's work, in which "what was to go on the canvas was not a picture but an event".
 "The big moment came when it was decided to paint 'just to paint'.
 The gesture on the canvas was a gesture of liberation from value—political, aesthetic, moral."

 One of the most vocal critics of abstract expressionism at the time was The New York Times art critic John Canaday.
 Meyer Schapiro and Leo Steinberg along with Greenberg and Rosenberg were important art historians of the post-war era who voiced support for abstract expressionism.
-During the early-to-mid-sixties younger art critics Michael Fried, Rosalind Krauss, and Robert Hughes added considerable insights into the critical dialectic that continues to grow around abstract expressionism.
+During the early-to-mid 1960s younger art critics Michael Fried, Rosalind Krauss, and Robert Hughes added considerable insights into the critical dialectic that continues to grow around abstract expressionism.